haysho2260/hay-centralcoastcauldrons/README.md

+# TODO:
+[ ] update ./src/api/admin.py reset function to also empty carts and set barrels to 0

 # Central Coast Cauldrons

 Central Coast Cauldrons is a stubbed out API meant to serve as a starting point for learning how to build backend servies that integrate with a persistance layer.
 You will progressively build out your own forked version of the API and integrate with a progressively more sophisticated database backend.
 When you register your backend at the [Consortium of Concotions and Charms](https://potion-exchange.vercel.app/) simulated customers will shop at your store using your API.